 Leave bright and early to get to the Maya ruins of Chichén Itzá before the crowds do.
 Spend the morning there, followed by lunch in the colonial city of Valladolid.
 From there, go swimming in nearby cenotes, or visit Ek’ Balam, a much smaller ruin.
 Both Valladolid and Ek’ Balam have good lodging options, if you want to turn this into an overnight trip.

 Spend this day on either Isla Mujeres or Isla Cozumel, both easy to reach by ferry.
 Divers can plan on enjoying a tank or two, especially at Cozumel.
 If you prefer snorkeling, trips can be booked at dive shops or on the ferry pier of either island.
 Or just chill out on the beach—Playa Norte in Isla Mujeres is a sure bet, and the windswept eastern side of Cozumel is a great option for beachcombing.
 Either way, definitely think about renting a car or golf cart, which allow you time and flexibility to explore either beyond their central areas.

 Back in Cancún, this is your last full day.
-If you’re up for it, book a snorkeling or diving tour of the Museo Subacuático de Arte (Subaquatic Museum of Art), a remarkable collection of underwater statues located between Cancún and Isla Mujeres.
+If you’re up for it, book a snorkeling tour or visit the Museo Maya de Cancún, an excellent archaeological museum at the southern end of the Zona Hotelera.
 Otherwise, sit back, relax, and enjoy the pool and beach—it’s been a busy week!